stealjs/steal/docs/module-live-reload.md

 @signature `reload(moduleName, callback)`

-This signature is used to observe reloading a specific module.
+Observe reloading a specific module.
 Use this if the module creates side effects that need to be re-inited.

 ```
 import reload from "live-reload";